-A member may take a non-resident guest (i. e., a guest who does not reside in Dallas or an adjoining county) to hunt or fish between October 15th and February 1st, provided, however, that if there are sufficient members present to fill the choice blinds in the unexplained and the member desires. members present to fill the choice blinds in the upper lake and the member desires the guest to shoot from such blind, then the member must surrender his place in such blind to said guest.
+A member may take a non-resident guest (i. e., a guest who does not reside in Dallas or an adjoining county) to hunt or fish between October 15th and February 1st, provided, however, that if there are sufficient members present to fill the choice blinds in the upper lake and the member desires the guest to short from such blind than the in the upper lake and the member desires the guest to shoot from such blind, then the member must surrender his place in such blind to said guest.
 The same guest shall not shoot on the upper lake, as above, more than one time during a season.
 Nothing herein is to be construed as preventing a member from taking a non-resident guest, as described, to hunt on the lower lake, provided the member accompanies and remains with his guest while hunting.